howie/coaching_transcript_tool/README.md

 # Coaching Transcript Tool

-A tool for converting coaching transcripts from VTT to Markdown or Excel.
+A tool for converting coaching transcripts from VTT to Markdown or Excel, available as both a command-line tool and a REST API service.

 ## Installation